yasirutomo/country-data-flag/README.md

 Country Data, Country Code and Country Flag in Mysql Database with PHP Example
 ---------

 All country in the world in Mysql database.
 Data that provided in this database are country name, country code, domain code, and flag image of each country.
-This project also added some example of the use of database in PHP.
-The example shows web interfaces that show all data with bootstrap data table.
+This project also added example how to use the database in PHP.
+The example is in web interfaces that show all country data with bootstrap data table.

 ![user interface](./useExamplePHP.PNG)